-Are you looking for a possible remedy for chronic epididymitis?
+Are you looking for a possible remedy for epididymitis?
 Perhaps something that might provide a little relief?
+You have come to the right place!

 If you are reading this, chances are that you or someone you know is suffering with some horrible pain and may be looking for a cure or remedy for this horrible disease.
-What you are about to read is not a guaranteed cure by any means, but it is an opportunity.
+What you are about to read is not a guaranteed cure by any means, but it is an opportunity to explore a variety of different ideas and options.

-First, I’m going to walk you through the allopathic way to address this, then I will discuss a more naturopathic way to address it.
-It is important to address the allopathic way though because the diagnostic tools are very important when it comes to this particular condition.
+I will walk you through the allopathic way to address this, then I will discuss a more naturopathic way to address it while also addressing two different kind of bugs to think about.
+By the way, it is important to address the allopathic way because the diagnostic tools are very important when it comes to this particular condition.

 What Is Epididymitis?